 General Policies and Program Requirements for the Master of Music (M.M.), Master of Music Education (M.M.E.) and Master of Voice Pedagogy (M.V.P.)

-- An applicant for admission as a graduate student must, by the time of initial enrollment, provide documentation of having earned a baccalaureate degree, normally, but not necessarily, with a major in music.
+- An applicant for admission as a graduate student must, at the time of initial enrollment, provide documentation of having earned a baccalaureate degree, normally but not necessarily with a major in music.

 - Graduate students must earn minimum grades of “Y” or “B-” in all courses mandated to remove deficiencies in musical preparation, as determined by placement examinations at the time of initial enrollment.
 If a grade of “Z” or “C+” or lower is earned, the course must be repeated.

 - A final course grade of "D" is not given at the graduate level in Westminster Choir College.

 - All degree requirements must be completed within seven years of initial enrollment.
 Students who have not completed a degree within this time may be required to repeat courses and/or to meet further requirements.
 If more than one year has elapsed since the date of last enrollment, students may be required to re-apply and re-audition for the program and must meet all requirements in place at the time of their readmission.

 - A minimum cumulative or semester grade point average of 3.00 must be maintained at all times.
 Students who fall below this level may become ineligible to receive graduate awards and are placed on conditional academic standing.
 Students in this situation place themselves at risk of academic dismissal.
 Grades earned in courses offered through Continuing Education are recorded but are not factored into the grade point average.
 A 3.0 cumulative grade point average is required for graduation, and students must be removed from Conditional Academic Standing to be eligible for graduation.